aldenq/Yodel/README.md

   the internal WIFI antenna inside raspberry pi's are not combatible without a chunk of work, it appears to be a driver issue, if you want to look into getting Yodel working on the internal WIFI interface google "patching raspberry pi wifi drivers for monitor mode and packet injection"(ping me if you get this working).
 I would reccomend just buying a cheap USB Dongle such as the one above.

+ if you are having any problems related to unreliable or no data coming through check the channels on both devices
 ## Documentation:

 ### RADIO CONFIGURATION: